The Searchers: Filming locations

+While the film was primarily set in the staked plains (Llano Estacado) of northwestern Texas, it was actually filmed in Monument Valley, Arizona/Utah.
+Additional scenes were filmed in Mexican Hat, Utah, in Bronson Canyon in Griffith Park, Los Angeles, and in Elk Island National Park.

+Casting

+Ford originally wanted to cast Fess Parker, whose performance as Davy Crockett on television had helped spark a national craze, for the Martin Pawley role, but Walt Disney, to whom Parker was under contract, refused to allow it and did not tell Parker about the offer, according to Parker's videotaped interview for the Archive of American Television.
+Parker has said retrospectively that this was easily his worst career reversal.

 Producers and film crew

-The Searchers was the first production from "distinguished turfman" C.V.
-Whitney; it was directed by John Ford and distributed by Warner Bros.
-Behind the camera film crew included cinematographer Winton C. Hoch and editor Jack Murray.
+The Searchers was the first production from "distinguished turfman" Cornelius Vanderbilt Whitney; it was directed by John Ford and distributed by Warner Bros.
+Pictures Behind the camera film crew included cinematographer Winton C. Hoch and editor Jack Murray.

-The Searchers is the first of only three films produced by Cornelius Vanderbilt Whitney's C.V.
-Whitney Pictures; the second was The Missouri Traveler in 1958 with Brandon deWilde and Lee Marvin, and the last was The Young Land in 1959 with Wayne's son Patrick Wayne and Dennis Hopper.
+The Searchers is the first of only three films produced by Whitney's company C.V.
+Whitney Pictures; the second was The Missouri Traveler in 1958 with Brandon deWilde and Lee Marvin, and the third was The Young Land in 1959 with Wayne's son Patrick Wayne and Dennis Hopper.